 Irish writer-director Gerard Barrett’s second film, the sensitive and heartbreaking Glassland — about an almost grown boy, John (Jack Reynor) and the stress he faces when he’s forced to become his parent’s (Toni Collette) parent.
 At last year’s Sundance Film Festival, Barrett discussed how he got interested in the film, how he works with actors, and how he designed the aesthetic for the film.
+Read our review of the film here.

 Irish writer-director Gerard Barrett’s second film, the sensitive and heartbreaking Glassland, premiered at Sundance last year.
 Jack Reynor stars as the almost grown boy John who is dealing with the daily stress of being forced to become his parent’s (Toni Collette) parent.
 His mother is an alcoholic and taking care of her is a frequent source of frustration and anger.
 But you really see the love shared between them even though she’s not able to take care of herself, let alone her son.
 Most of the film is shot from John’s perspective, capturing the loneliness of taking care of an adult who should be taking care of him — exacerbated by the fact that his best friend (Will Poulter) is about to move away.